Former Centerton firefighter sentenced to 20 years in prison

 The investigation into Thompson started after the Benton County Sheriff's Office received a report from the National Center for Missing and Exploited Children concerning his involvement with the girl, according to court documents.

-The girl was interviewed and reported that Thompson had touched her and sent her photographs on Snapchat, according to the probable cause affidavit.
-She said the abuse started when she was 15 years old, according to the affidavit.
+She was interviewed and said Thompson touched her and sent her photographs on Snapchat, according to the probable cause affidavit.
+She said the abuse started when she was 15, according to the affidavit.

-Karren sentenced him to 20 years in the Arkansas Department of Corrections.

 Thompson must register as a sex offender.
-He was ordered not to have contact with the victim or any minors except his biological son.
+He was ordered not to have contact with the teen or any minors except his biological son.